vortexkd/Resist-Button-Chrome/Readme.md

 - amazon.com
 - amazon.co.jp

-## Todos
+## Todos (Roadmap)

 - Put together a list of sites to handle and begin making resist buttons that fit in with the site's design.
+  - Sites to support **(help wanted!)**
+    - Other amazons (amazon.in, amazon.uk etc)
+    - ebay.com
+    - rakuten.co.jp
+    - apple.com
+    - samsung.com
+    - walmart.com
+    - etsy.com
+    - ikea.com
-  - current progress: 0%.
+    - homedepot.com
 - Improve positive feedback mechanism
-  - current progress: 30%.
-  - Remainder:
   - Consider adding CTA to close the tab: what should the design look like?
   - Consider adding opacity div to the background of the popup to improve contrast (and enable click to dismiss)
   - Might have underestimated the amount of css required.
 If it gets a lot consider moving to sass.
   - Amazon does not use media queries to render responsive design.
 Can we get device type and switch the styling that way..?
   - Increase variety of messages to 20 per language (target)
+- Settings page
+  - Domain blacklist (do not function on these domains)
+- Flexible buy button detection (hard).
+  - Detect buy buttons on unsupported websites and inject resist!! button (requires turn-off switch because of potential design breaks.)

 ## Privacy